Causality-Labs/causality-labs.github.io/_posts/2025-12-26-Docker_Basics.md

 [HW_Client] [INFO] Disconnected from server
 {% endhighlight %}

-You can see the logs that our server is also making in the container by running this command:
+You can see the server logs in the container by running this command:
 {% highlight bash linenos %}
-$ docker logs -f my-server-container
+$ docker logs -f my-server
 [HW_Server] [INFO] Server listening on port 3500...
 [HW_Server] [INFO] Client connected
 [HW_Server] [INFO] Received: Hello from C++ client!
 [HW_Server] [INFO] Response sent to client
 {% endhighlight %}

-This command stops the container
+This command stops the container:
 {% highlight bash linenos %}
-$ docker stop my-server-container
+$ docker stop my-server
 {% endhighlight %}

 You can also enter the container via interactive mode and run the test script manually: